PanPastel is popular for many drawing & sketching techniques.

 Change line weight by varying pressure on Sofft Tools.
 Also manipulate sponges and use edges for different size marks.

-PanPastel is a great way to render quick sketches for color studies, underpaintings etc.
+PanPastel is a great way to block-in for underpaintings, for drawings and quick sketches for color studies.

 Sharlena Wood - "Drawing Wild Animals" Craftsy Class